-The Sumitomo Rubber Group bases all of its decision-making on “Our Philosophy”, a corporate philosophy structure developed from the Sumitomo Business Philosophy, which has been passed down through the 400-year history of the Sumitomo Group.
+The DUNLOP Group bases all of its decision-making on “Our Philosophy”, a corporate philosophy structure developed from the Sumitomo Business Philosophy, which has been passed down through the 400-year history of the Sumitomo Group.
 We are advancing social contribution activities.

 The Group’s Sustainability Management Promotion HQ plays a central role in promoting biodiversity initiatives in an integrated manner, in cooperation with top management and other departments.